GenkiTaguchi/video-management-sample/README.md

 # Video Management Sample

 ## Purpose
-Create an application which uploads videos and metadata to Google Cloud Platform from local nodes.
+Upload videos and metadata to Google Cloud Platform from your local node.

 ## Set up your local environment